Blendify/blender-manual/trunk/blender_docs/manual/compositing/introduction.rst

 .. figure:: /images/editors_nodeeditor_introduction.png

-   Example of Composition.
+   An example of Composition.

-To process your image, you use nodes to import the image into Blender, change it, optionally merge it with other images, and finally save it.
+To process your image, you use nodes to import the image into Blender, change it, optionally merge it with other images, and finally, save it.

 The example to the right shows the simplest node setup;
 an input node links the camera view to an output node so it can be saved.